Security 95

 Withdrawals are generally fee free.
 It will depend on the jurisdiction and payment method.

-How much are Trading Fees with Saxo Bank?
+How much are Trading Fees with Saxo?

 Spreads and commissions will vary depending on the account you have.
 If you have a higher-tier account you will have better spreads.
 The lowest floating spread, which is the price difference between the Ask and Bid, starts at 0.4 pips.